Designing Human-AI Collaboration to Support Learning in Counterspeech Writing: Result

+\begin{quote} \textit{In the past, I wasn't asking myself questions like this—what are the stereotypes, how does it impact the person?
+It's not something I thought about.
+This really helped me engage in that empathy-based counterspeech we talked about.
+It helped me see what's happening and why it's harmful.} \end{quote}

+In addition, most participants (16; P1–P7, P9–P12, P15, P17, P19, P20) found the system’s suggestions based on their responses helpful in transitioning from reflection to writing.
+P5 shared:

-\dialoguegpt{expert}{ \pquote{5}{expert} After I got the feedback, there were things I wanted to add to my comments or input.
-It was like, 'Oh, I could add that.'
-The feedback gave me a good starting point for writing counterspeech.
-If you asked me to write a counterspeech from scratch, I would start from a place of uncertainty, and it might not be very straightforward.
-But the feedback gave me a clear target to move on. } Some participants (12 | P1-P6, P9-P12, P19, P20) noted that the system's feedback was essential in helping them think in-depth about the key elements of the hate speech they were analyzing, which guided their approach to crafting a response.
-P20, for example, detailed:
+\begin{quote} \textit{After I got the feedback, there were things I wanted to add to my input.
+The feedback gave me a good starting point.
+If you asked me to write a counterspeech from scratch, I’d start from uncertainty.
+But learning the feedback gave me a clear target to move on.} \end{quote}

-\dialoguegpt{expert}{ \pquote{20}{expert} I think the feedback is good because, firstly, the feedback seems to respond to things that I said.
-So, they identify points that are useful for writing counterspeech.
-But then later, it also expands more on [either] why what I said is relevant [or] how it can be used in counterspeech, and how that can lead to different kinds of responses to counterspeech.
-So, I think the format and the personalized response [by the system] are helpful.
-Yeah, it's very detailed and valuable. }